GWR 4900 Class: Withdrawal

 All but one of the original Collett Halls survived until nationalisation in 1948, the exception being 4911 Bowden Hall.
 Withdrawals began in 1959 with the prototype Saint Martin.
 Its accumulated mileage, both in its original form and rebuilt form, was a remarkable 2,092,500 miles.
-Further withdrawals of the production series took place during the 1960s and the class was extinct by 1965.
+Further withdrawals of the production series took place during the 1960s with the final 9 members of the class being withdrawn in December 1965.

 Preservation

-By 1965 the last Hall had been withdrawn from the Western Region without a single one entering the National Collection.
-Eleven examples of the Hall class have survived to preservation with all being rescued from Barry Island Scrapyard, seven of which have run in preservation.
-The first member of the class to be rescued from Barry Scrapyard was 4965 Rood Ashton Hall being rescued in Oct 1970 leaving as the 10th departure, the engine was at this point originally assumed to be 4983 Albert Hall as parts on the engine were stamped 4983 but was later discovered during its restoration to be 4965.
-The last original hall to be rescued from Barry Scrapyard was 5967 Bickmarsh Hall being rescued in Aug 1987 leaving as the 187th departure.
+By 1965, the last Hall had been withdrawn from the Western Region without a single example entering the National Collection.
+Despite this, 11 of the class did survive into preservation, all being rescued from Barry Island Scrapyard.
+The first member of the class to be rescued, and the 10th departure from Barry, was 4965 Rood Ashton Hall, which left in October 1970.
+The engine was at this point assumed to be 4983 Albert Hall, but in 1998, the restoration team at the Birmingham Railway Museum discovered its true identity to be that of 4965.
+The last unmodified Hall to leave Barry, and the 187th departure, was 5967 Bickmarsh Hall in August 1987.

-Of the engines which haven't yet operated in preservation, 4942 Maindy Hall has been "regressed" back to a GWR Saint Class, 4979 Wootton Hall is undergoing restoration at the Ribble Steam Railway with work currently focusing on the engine's tender, 5952 Cogan Hall is under cosmetic restoration at Tyseley Locomotive Works with a small number of parts being used in the construction of 6880 Betton Grange and 5967 Bickmarsh Hall is undergoing restoration at the Northampton & Lamport Railway.

-Of the remaining seven Halls which have run in preservation, all six of the UK-based engines have been operated on the main line: 4930 Hagley Hall, 4936 Kinlet Hall, 4953 Pitchford Hall, 4965 Rood Ashton Hall, 5900 Hinderton Hall and 5972 Olton Hall.
-5972 Olton Hall has gained fame as the locomotive used in the Harry Potter film series.
-4920 Dumbleton Hall has operated previously in preservation but is now on static display in Japan as part of the new Harry Potter attraction in Tokyo which opens in 2023.
+Seven of the class have run in preservation, with all six of the UK-based engines having operated on the main line: 4930 Hagley Hall, 4936 Kinlet Hall, 4953 Pitchford Hall, 4965 Rood Ashton Hall, 5900 Hinderton Hall and 5972 Olton Hall.
+5972 Olton Hall gained fame as 'Hogwarts Castle', the locomotive used in the Harry Potter film series.
+4920 Dumbleton Hall has operated in preservation, but is now on static display as part of the new Harry Potter attraction which opened in Tokyo in 2023.

-As of September 2022 two halls are operational but neither are mainline certified.
+As of March 2024 two Halls are operational: 4930 and 4953 but neither are mainline certified.
 4936 Kinlet Hall is undergoing a Network Rail standard overhaul at Tyseley Locomotive Works.
+In January 2024 it was announced that subject to funding for its next mainline standard overhaul 4965 Rood Ashton Hall will be converted to become oil-fired.
+It was confirmed in March 2024 that 4965 will be converted to oil firing during its next overhaul.
+On completion of its overhaul 4965 is intended to be Tyseley's primary mainline engine for their "Shakespeare Express" and "Polar Express" trains.

+Of those engines which have not run in preservation, 4942 Maindy Hall has been converted back to a GWR Saint Class (2999 Lady of Legend), 4979 Wootton Hall is undergoing restoration at the Ribble Steam Railway with work currently focusing on the engine's tender, 5952 Cogan Hall is under cosmetic restoration at Tyseley Locomotive Works, with a small number of parts being used in the construction of 6880 Betton Grange and 5967 Bickmarsh Hall is undergoing restoration at the Northampton & Lamport Railway.